The Kid Who Would Be King: Plot

 Resolving their differences and rededicating themselves to the quest, the four overcome a horde of demons by luring them over a cliff.
 Arriving at Tintagel, Alex meets his aunt Sophie who tells him that his father was an alcoholic who abandoned Alex and his mother, Mary.
 Sophie reveals that it was Mary who inscribed the book, which enrages Alex, feeling his mother is a liar, and he has come a long way for nothing.
 Merlin stops him, telling Alex that Excalibur is not handed down by birthright, but by individual merit.

 Alex and his friends arm themselves, and Alex uses the storybook to locate the entrance to the Underworld.
 Alex challenges Morgana, who takes on a monstrous form and breathes fire, but Alex strikes her down, and the children escape.
 Believing Morgana is dead, Alex returns Excalibur to the Lady of the Lake, knowing that the police would likely confiscate it and makes up a story for his mother, who apologizes for her lie: she never told him the truth about his father or the book, because if he had known the truth to begin with, it would've made him more heartbroken.

 On the day of the eclipse, Merlin informs Alex that Morgana was merely wounded, and Alex realizes that he violated the Chivalric Code by lying to his mother.
 In desperation, Alex tells her everything that has happened, then stuns her by summoning the Lady of the Lake into the bathtub, where he regains Excalibur.

-At the school, Merlin enchants the faculty, and Alex knights the entire student body.
+At the school, Merlin enchants the staff, and Alex knights the entire student body.
 During the eclipse, Morgana – in a huge, semi draconic form – appears with the entire Mortes Milles.
 The children fight back, using strategies combining medieval warfare with modern technology.
 Merlin casts a magic spell to pull Morgana from the world, and Alex decapitates her as she vanishes, dispelling all the demons.
 Alex, Bedders, Lance, and Kaye bid farewell to Merlin, who encourages them to become leaders.
 Alex once again returns the sword to the Lady of the Lake.